AnnieDavies/NMA_and_RW/README.md

   b.
 NMA_results

-          Results (and intermediate steps) from the two-step graph theoretical NMA model (as described in Section 3.1).
+          Results (and intermediate steps) from the two-step graph theoretical NMA model (as described in Section 3).

           All produced from the code AggregateHMatrix.cpp

             i.
-Hat.txt = hat matrix of the aggregate model (calculated from Eq (5), presented in Appendix D)
+Hat.txt = hat matrix of the aggregate model (calculated from Eq (5), presented in Appendix F)

             ii.
 LOR_dir.txt = theta^(dir) = direct estimates as log odds ratios (calculated from Eq (1))